2020 SUMMER CAMP SCEDULE

 For each camper, please print and fill out the following forms:

 Please read and keep for your records: Minnesota Livestock Activities Statute

 Payment: A deposit of 1/2 the camp total is required at the sign up of the camp session.
 The remaining balance is due the first day of camp.
-Refunds in case of bad weather will be made only if there is not an alternative rain date listed on the schedule.

-Please mail your forms and deposit to:
+Please mail all your forms and deposit to:

 16978 70th Street NE

 Terri receives your filled out Camp Registration, Health History, Permission Slip, and deposit.

 Now it's easy - just show up for the first day.

 We don't cancel for weather unless it's dangerous, in which case we'll call you.